 Accepting Homeschool Curriculum Mistakes & Moving On

-I used to find that this bursting of my homeschool bubble in my first few months back at homeschooling for the year made me feel like an utter failure.
+I used to find that this bursting of my homeschool bubble in my first few months back homeschooling made me feel like an utter failure.
 I would think if I can’t even succeed in the first month how will I make it to the end of the year.
 Now I expect it!
 And I try to use it constructively to help me filter out some unrealistic expectations and focus on what is really going to work.

 Does that mean I have to lower my standards, chuck out my ideals and settle for less?
 “It depends!”, is the answer.

 I think as homeschoolers we all have strong convictions of how things should be done and that is what probably led us to homeschooling in the first place.
-On the other hand pride can get mixed in with our ideals and sometimes it’s hard to discern between the two.
+On the other hand, pride can get mixed in with our ideals and sometimes it’s hard to discern between the two.

-- I also look at the kids time.
+- I also look at the kid’s time.
 Are things taking much longer than expected?
 Do they understand what they are supposed to do?

 - Defer a planned resource.
 With so many great books and resources available I occasionally overburden their schedule or find that I get a curriculum that is pitched to high for my child.
 At these times I put away the resource and wait to use it another year.